Divorce and Intimate Partner Violence: How to Know If You're at Risk of Being Stalked, Harmed, or Killed

 Sarah had been his biggest champion until she couldn't do it any longer.
 When it comes to love and marriage, people often go "all in."
 That's what the vow is about, right?

-After an unusually difficult work week in November 2015, Jack handed his cell phone to Sarah.
+After an unusually difficult work week, Jack handed his cell phone to Sarah.
 On the line was his mental health counselor, suddenly alerting Sarah that Jack needed to go to the emergency room for a suicide threat.

 Sarah later learned that Jack was also having intrusive thoughts of killing both her and at least one of their children.
 Newly diagnosed as bipolar, Jack was hospitalized for nearly two weeks and took an extended leave of absence from work.
 He was released to Sarah's care by the mental hospital and attended National Alliance for the Mentally Ill (NAMI) support groups and therapy sessions.